Simple German Potato Salad Recipe

 Save Recipe

-There was rarely a time when my German grandmother’s kitchen was without potatoes and onions cooking, searing or frying.
+There was rarely a time when my German grandmother's kitchen was without potatoes and onions cooking, searing, or frying.
 The memory of that aroma is still with me today.

-I’ve never mastered that potato skill.
-However, I suppose that with 13 brothers and sisters on a wheat farm, preparing potatoes may have been a daily activity.
+Whether she was peeling, chopping, or slicing, it was stunning to watch.
+I've never quite mastered that skill, but with 13 brothers and sisters on a wheat farm, I imagine preparing potatoes was a daily rhythm.

 Side view of German Potato Salad in a white bowl with fresh parsley